 Once you've retrieved your initial administrator password and set up your Remote Desktop Connection (RDP) "Rule", you can connect to your domain controller instance via Remote Desktop Connection.
 Once you are connected to your domain controller instance, you can Remote Desktop into your other instances from there.
+Alternatively, you can also connect directly to each server instance via Remote Desktop Connection using a temporary Public IPv4 Address created each time an instance is started.

-- 1. Open a Remote Desktop Connection and enter the elastic IP address of your domain controller instance. - 2.
-Enter your administrator password.
+- 1. Open a Remote Desktop Connection and enter the Elastic IP address of your domain controller instance. - 2.
+Login as administrator and enter your administrator password.